martyav/martyav.github.io/_posts/2018-12-05-wikimedia-week-1.md

 Even if you don't come from a traditional tech background, don't feel like you're less and drop out early.
 You might actually be one of only a handful of active people on the project, and have a better chance than you think.

 For someone from a different background, your past experiences on other projects and in other careers are powerful and useful.
-I think my experience as a writer helped me a lot to land my current internship, both because I already had the skills in place, and because I could point to my previous work outside of tech as proof that I could perform what they needed.
+Organizations participating in Outreachy want your unique skills and experiences, as well as your technical expertise.
+Don't be afraid to point to what you know and who you are, outside of tech.

+---

 I'm really glad to be on board, and eagerly await my first video chat with my mentors.
 It's later today.